petabite/uPixels/README.md

 ## Setup
-1. Install MicroPython on your board if you have not already ([ESP8266 installation](http://docs.micropython.org/en/latest/esp8266/tutorial/intro.html#intro))
+1. Install MicroPython v1.24 or later on your board if you have not already ([ESP8266 installation](http://docs.micropython.org/en/latest/esp8266/tutorial/intro.html#intro))
 1. Install μWeb by following the INSTALLATION instructions on my [repo](https://github.com/petabite/uWeb#installation).
+2. Install MicroCRON.
+In a REPL session, run the following:
+    ```python
+    import mip
+    mip.install('github:fizista/micropython-mcron/mcron/__init__.py', target='mcron')
+    ```
-1. Head over to the releases tab on this repo.
+3. Head over to the releases tab on this repo.
 Download the source code for the latest version.
 Copy the μPixels project files to your board using the same method you used to copy the μWeb files.
 Make sure that you have transferred:
     - uPixels.css
     - uPixels.html
     - uPixels.js
-    - uPixels.py
+    - uPixels.mpy

+    *NOTE:* If you are running a different version of MicroPython, you may need to compile a version of uPixels.mpy that works with your version of MicroPython using [`mpy-cross`](https://github.com/micropython/micropython/tree/master/mpy-cross).
+See [MicroPython .mpy files docs](https://docs.micropython.org/en/latest/reference/mpyfiles.html).

-1. Construct the circuit [above](#schematic) (or a variation of it, depending on your board).
+4. Construct the circuit [above](#schematic) (or a variation of it, depending on your board).
 You may also follow these hookup guides: [Adafruit](https://learn.adafruit.com/adafruit-neopixel-uberguide), [Sparkfun](https://learn.sparkfun.com/tutorials/ws2812-breakout-hookup-guide/all)
-1. Check out the [Quick Start](#quick-start) section for examples.
+5. Check out the [Quick Start](#quick-start) section for examples.
-1. Make sure you also have a boot.py for the initial setup of your board(ie: connecting to wifi) and main.py for the μPixels code.
+6. Make sure you also have a boot.py for the initial setup of your board(ie: connecting to wifi) and main.py for the μPixels code.
-1. Power up your board.
+7. Power up your board.
-1. Navigate to your board's IP address on port 8000 using a web browser to access the UI(Ex: 192.168.100.48:8000)
+8. Navigate to your board's IP address on port 8000 using a web browser to access the UI(Ex: 192.168.100.48:8000)
-1. Enjoy the light show!
+9. Enjoy the light show!

 ## Quick Start